-We investigate the source of the common factors in a more disaggregated level, looking at the marginal $R^2$ statistics of the real and financial market factors.
-Figure 3 reports the $R^2$ statistics of the first American real activity factor.
-Again, we notice the PLS and PC factors explain the variations in real activity variables similarly well.
+We investigate the source of the common factors in a more disaggregated level, looking at the marginal R^2 statistics of the real and financial market factors.
+Figure

+3 reports the R^2 statistics of the first American real activity factor.
+Again, the PLS and PC factors turn out to explain the variations in real activity variables similarly well.
 We also note that the American real activity factor is mainly driven by industrial production (Group #1) and labor market (Group #2) variables.
-Again, we note that the PLS Korean real activity factor explains negligible variations in Korean real activity variables, while the first PC factor exhibits reasonably high $R^2$ statistics.
+However, the PLS Korean real activity factor explains negligible variations in Korean real activity variables, while the first PC factor exhibits reasonably high R^2 statistics.
 This again confirms our previous findings.
-Similar results were observed from the marginal $R^2$ analysis for the first financial market PLS and PC factors in Figure 4.
+Similar results were observed from the marginal R^2 analysis for the first financial market PLS and PC factors in Figure 4.
 The American PLS and PC nominal/financial market factors seem to be driven mostly by CPIs and PPIs in the US.